roberts/tardie/README.md

-# TickerIsBob.com
+# TaRDie.xyz

-Repository for Official $BOB on Solana website code - [TickerIsBob.com](https://TickerIsBob.com)
+Repository for Official $TaRDie on Solana website code - [TaRDie.xyz](https://TaRDie.xyz)

 ## Installation

 After setting up local dev environment with PHP 7.4, you will launch this Laravel 8 app by copying the ``.env.example`` file to ``.env``

-From there, create the ``bob`` database in MySQL and from the command line run the following commands:
+From there, create the ``tardie`` database in MySQL and from the command line run the following commands:

 ```bash
 composer install